Tobi2K/Moral-QA-LLMs/README.md

 Secondly, [LLMQuestionnaire](LLMQuestionnaire) contains code to run the Oxford Utilitarian Scale questionnaire on several LLMs.

 See the READMEs in the respective folders for more information.
+Also, for more information feel free to read the [report](./report.pdf).

+> Before running remember to install the requirements given in the [requirements.txt](requirements.txt).

 ## Usage
 Feel free to extend or use this project for further research.
 The LLMQuestionnaire is coded such that it can be easily extended to more or other questionnaires.